-I had SO much fun finding items for this challenge.
-This month’s theme was to use a thrifted item in our revamped piece.
-April was the PERFECT month for this challenge, since it was Earth Day and reducing waste and going green is already on our minds.
-Second hand shopping is the perfect way to go green, and the shelves in my local store were FULL of potential!
-LOVE that Value Village’s #RethinkReuse campaign focuses on this!
-As soon as I saw the old lamps in the aisles, I knew what I was going to do!
+This theme for this month’s challenge was to use a thrifted item and revamp it.
+April was the perfect month for this challenge, since it was Earth Day on April 22 and reducing waste and going green is already on our minds.
+I love that Value Village’s #RethinkReuse campaign focuses on this!
+Second hand shopping is a perfect way to go green and the shelves in my local store were full of potential.
+I had so much fun finding items for this challenge.
+As soon as I saw old lamps in the aisles, I knew what I was going to do.
+I thought the guts from these old lamps would be perfect for new DIY industrial sconces!

 (All steel is 3/4″ diameter)